 The SDT charter specified the WFIRST-2.4 observatory be serviceable.
 For this study, it was decided to provide servicing at a module level, i.e. an entire instrument or a spacecraft module containing multiple electronics boxes.
 The modularity will also be a benefit during I&T. On the payload side, an instrument carrier was designed to interface to the existing telescope metering structure interfaces and provides volumes for two instrument modules.
 The instrument carrier provides mechanical latches to interface the instrument modules to the carrier, contains harness to route power and data between the spacecraft and the instrument modules, and provides thermal isolation between the two instrument volumes.

-Quality pointing accuracy, knowledge, and stability are all required to resolve galaxy shapes and precisely revisit both the microlensing and SN fields and support coronagraphy.
+High-accuracy pointing, knowledge, and stability are all required to resolve galaxy shapes and precisely revisit both the microlensing and SN fields and support coronagraphy.
 Pointing to between 54˚ and 126˚ off the Sun enables the observation of microlensing fields for up to 72 continuous days during each of the twice yearly Galactic Bulge viewing seasons.

 The microlensing survey requires large light gathering power (effective area times field of view) for precise photometric observations of the Galactic Bulge to detect star + planet microlensing events.
 Multiple fields are observed repeatedly to monitor lightcurves of the relatively frequent stellar microlensing events and the much rarer events that involve lensing by both a star and a planet.
 In the latter case the planetary signal is briefly superposed on the stellar signal.
 Microlensing monitoring observations are performed in a wide filter spanning 0.93 – 2.0 m, interspersed ~twice/day with brief observations in a narrower filter for stellar type identification.